philroach/minimal-app-engine-dataflow/README.md

 ## Background

+Goals:

-Goal: create some kind of cloud service that can kick-off Dataflow jobs.
+* Create some kind of cloud service that can kick-off Dataflow jobs.
 Parameters will need to be sent to the service (so Dataflow Templates are out).

-Secondary - use Python 3.7 rather than 2.7 (there are examples to found of the former).
+* Use Python 3.7 rather than 2.7 (there are examples to be found of the former).

 Creating pipelines is relatively easy as is running locally as DirectRunner as is running locally using DataflowRunner.
-So the pipeline in this example will be as basic as possible.

-Problems begin when a web service kicks of a Dataflow job, either locally or deploying the pipeline generator somewhere within GCP.
+Problems begin when a web service has to kick off a Dataflow job, either locally or deploying the pipeline generator somewhere within GCP.

+The pipeline in this example will be as basic as possible so we can focus on the scaffolding surrounding it.

 Here's a non-exhaustive list of gotchas: